vuestorefront/vue-storefront/packages/core/docs/contributing/how-to-submit-pull-request.md

 ## Pick a target branch

-Before starting to code, you need to **fork our repository** and decide which branch you need to base from.
+Before starting to code, you need to **fork our repository** and find out which branch to base from.
 We recommend getting familiar with our [Branching model](./branching-model.html).

 ## Start coding